vinceau/project-clippi/docs/connect_to_relay/README.md

 You should now see "Relay Port" section next to your Wii connection.
 Remember this number since it will be important for later.

-> **Notice to Mac and Linux users**: If you use Mac or Linux, the relay port number _must_ be strictly greater than 1024 or you will need root.
-To the best of my knowledge the latest public version of the Slippi Launcher for Mac and Linux still use ports which are <= 1024.
-If the relay port is indeed less than 1024, either try running the Slippi Launcher as root, or manually [build the latest version](https://github.com/project-slippi/slippi-desktop-app/) of the Slippi Launcher for your own platform.

 ![Console after](images/1-4-console-after.png)

 ## 2. Setup Project Clippi